The Ultimate Exuma Yacht Charter

 Day 6: Shroud Cay

-For experienced divers, the 75 foot-deep Exumas Wall is widely considered to be one of the best dive sites in the Caribbean.
-After a day of exploring, depart for Eleuthera.
+The Exumas Wall is widely acclaimed as one of the best dive sites in the Caribbean.
+After a day of discovery, set sail for Eleuthera.

 Shroud Cay is a beautiful archipelago of rocks and cays surrounding a shallow tidal mangrove salina which serves as a vibrant nursery for conch, sea turtles, crawfish (lobster), birds and a huge variety of exotic fish.